 Ozone in the stratosphere absorbs a large part of the Sun's biologically harmful ultraviolet radiation.
 Stratospheric ozone is considered "good" ozone because of this beneficial role.
-In contrast, ozone formed at Earth's surface in excess of natural amounts is considered "bad" ozone because it is harmful to humans, plants, and animals.
+In contrast, ozone formed at Earth's surface in excess of natural amounts is considered "bad" ozone because this gas is harmful to humans, plants, and animals.

 Ozone in the stratosphere (Good ozone).
-Stratospheric ozone is considered good for humans and other life forms because it absorbs ultraviolet (UV) radiation from the Sun (see Figure Q2-1).
-If not absorbed, high energy UV radiation would reach Earth's surface in amounts that are harmful to a variety of life forms.
-The Sun emits three types of UV radiation: UV-C (100 to 280 nanometer (nm) wavelengths); UV-B (280 to 315 nm), and UV-A (315 to 400 nm).
-Exposure to UV-C radiation is particularly dangerous to all life forms.
-Fortunately, UV-C radiation is entirely absorbed within the ozone layer.
-Most UV-B radiation emitted by the Sun is absorbed by the ozone layer; the rest reaches Earth's surface.
+Stratospheric ozone is considered good for humans and other life forms because ozone absorbs ultraviolet (UV) radiation from the Sun (see Figure Q2-1).
+The Sun emits UV radiation that scientists categorize into three wavelength ranges: UV-C (100 to 280 nanometer (nm) wavelengths); UV-B (280 to 315 nm), and UV-A (315 to 400 nm).
+The energy of solar UV radiation, which cannot be seen by the human eye, is higher at shorter wavelengths.
+Exposure to high energy UV-C radiation is particularly dangerous to all life forms.
+Fortunately, UV-C radiation emitted by the Sun is absorbed by the ozone layer; the rest reaches Earth's surface.
 In humans, increased exposure to UV-B radiation raises the risks of skin cancer and cataracts, and suppresses the immune system.
 Exposure to UV-B radiation before adulthood and cumulative exposure are both important health risk factors.
 Excessive UV-B exposure also can damage terrestrial plant life, including agricultural crops, single-celled organisms, and aquatic ecosystems.
 Low energy UV radiation, UV-A, which is not absorbed significantly by the ozone layer, causes premature aging of the skin.

 Protecting stratospheric ozone.
 In the mid-1970s, it was discovered that gases containing chlorine and bromine atoms released by human activities could cause stratospheric ozone depletion (see Q5 and Q6).
 These gases, referred to as halogen source gases, and also as ozone-depleting substances (ODSs), chemically release their chlorine and bromine atoms after they reach the stratosphere.
-Ozone depletion increases surface UV-B radiation above naturally occurring amounts.
-International efforts have been successful in protecting the ozone layer through controls on the production and consumption of ODSs (see Q14 and Q15).